Download This Bill in Microsoft Word format

 SECTION 1.
 Section 63-11-700 of the S.C.
 Code is amended to read:

 (B) Terms of office for the members of the board are for four years and until their successors are appointed and qualify.
-Members may succeed themselves, but a member shall not serve on the board in a hold-over capacity at the conclusion of his term for more than one hundred eighty days.
-Appointments must be made by the Governor for terms of four years to expire on June thirtieth December thirty-first of the appropriate year.
+Members may succeed themselves, but a member shall not serve on the board in a holdover capacity at the conclusion of his term for more than one hundred eighty days.
+Appointments must be made by the Governor for terms of four years to expire on December thirty-first of the appropriate year.
 Vacancies on the board must be filled in the same manner as the initial appointment for the unexpired term.

 (C) The board shall elect from its members a chairman who shall serve for two years.
 Five members of the board constitute a quorum for the transaction of business.
 Members of the board shall receive per diem, mileage, and subsistence as provided by law for members of boards, commissions, and committees while engaged in the work of the board.

-(D) The board shall meet at least quarterly and more frequently upon the call of the division director to review and coordinate the activities of the local review boards and make recommendations to the Director, the Governor, and the General Assembly with regard to foster care policies, procedures, and deficiencies of public and private agencies which arrange for foster care of children as determined by the review of cases provided for in Section 63-11-720(A)(1) and (2).
-These recommendations must be submitted to the Governor and included in an the Department's annual report, filed with the General Assembly, of the activities of the state office and local review boards.
+(D) The board shall meet at least quarterly and more frequently upon the call of the division director to review and coordinate the activities of the local review boards and make recommendations to the director, the Governor, and the General Assembly with regard to foster care policies, procedures, and deficiencies of public and private agencies which arrange for foster care of children as determined by the review of cases provided for in Section 63-11-720(A)(1) and (2).
+These recommendations must be submitted to the Governor and included in the department's annual report, filed with the General Assembly, of the activities of the state and local review boards.

 (F) The Department of Children's Advocacy may employ a division director and staff as is necessary to carry out this article, and the funds for the division director, staff, and other purposes of this division must be provided for in the annual general appropriations act.